Wirtschaftsschule (Bavaria)

 The Wirtschaftsschule (Economy School or Commercial School) is one of different types of public school in the German Federal State of Bavaria.
 Wirtschaftschule students are normally between 13 and 16 years of age and study a variety of traditional academic subjects, and receive training specifically geared towards a future career in business.

 General information

-Pupils in the Wirtschaftsschule stay there for between two and four years.
-The Wirtschaftsschule is unique to the Bavarian educational system, and students become out of sync with the traditional system of education as a consequence of enrolling in this type of school.
+Pupils in the Wirtschaftsschule attend classes there for two to four years.
+The Wirtschaftsschule is unique to the Bavarian educational system, and students fall out of sync with the traditional system of education as a consequence of enrolling in this type of school.
 Students in the 'Gymnasium' and 'Realschule' track often are able to transfer to the Wirtschaftschule program.

 Admission is granted when the student has successfully gained the necessary qualifications from the 'Hauptschule', or after an assessment of their suitability to enter.
 This generally takes the form of a three-day assessment specializing in German and Mathematics.

-The Wirtschaftsschule programs end after the tenth year of schooling or for students of the two years program after the eleventh year.
+The Wirtschaftsschule programs end after the tenth year of schooling or for students of the two-year program after the eleventh year.
 Thus, the four-year program begins after the sixth year, the three-year program after the seventh year, and the two-year program after the eighth year.